jsmarier-courses/midterm-project-lauradawe/mpad2003_midterm_lauradawe.md

 A pivot table was performed for each of these variables of interest.
 The strategy here is to use the pivot table summary of the variable (with percent distribution) to highlight any interesting data features it might have.
 I based this on the following:

 > Tables are very powerful when you are dealing with a relatively small number of data points.
 They show labels and amounts in the most structured and organized fashion and reveal their full potential when combined with the ability to sort and filter the data.
-(Cairo, 2016) (cite)
+(Kayser, n.d.)

 Each pivot table was generated using `Insert -> Pivot` table.
 The data range of the column(variable) of interest must be selected.
 In the Pivot table editor, `Add` a `Row` choosing the header of the column.
 Also, `Add`  two `Values` for same header using `COUNTA` option shown as Default and `% of grand total`.